General & Entity Specific Benefits & Information

 - Support through #intheparenthood Slack channel

-For additional details on parental leave planning, commission policies during leave, and resources for returning to work, please see Parental Leave handbook page.
+For complete details on parental leave planning, how to apply, commission policies during leave, and resources for returning to work, please see the full Parental Leave policy handbook page.

-- Open to all team members taking parental leave, regardless of gender
+- Open to all team members taking parental leave globally, regardless of gender or method (adoption, surrogacy, birthing, partner giving birth)

-- Participants should sign up before starting their parental leave (though you can also join while already on leave)
+- Participants should sign up 2-3 months before starting their parental leave (though you can also join while already on leave or early upon your return)

-- The program cost is funded under your Growth and Development benefit
+- The program cost is funded under your Growth and Development benefit.
+More specific information about the sign-up process and funding through the G&D benefit can be found here

 Fertility & Family Planning